“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 The conditional gene knockout method is widely used to study the effect of different diseases on model organisms, for example, the effect of BRCA1 gene mutation is studied using the knockout mice model.

 One of the traditional and widely used methods for studying gene knockout in genetic engineering is homologous recombination.

-Exchange of the nucleic acid between identical or homologous sequences occurs through the homologous recombination.
+Exchange of the nucleic acid between identical or homologous sequences occurs through homologous recombination.

 Once the vector is inserted into the cell it recombined with the target DNA sequence, our DNA of interest with the antibiotic resistance gene inserted into the target genome.

-This method is one of the simplest and effective methods used since long, however, the efficiency is very low.
+This method is one of the simplest and most effective methods used for long, however, the efficiency is very low.
 See the image,

 Gene editing is one of the emerging tools in recent day genetics where scientists are using nucleases to remove nucleic acid using homologous recombination.

 ZFNs, TALENs and CRISPR-CS9 are gene-editing nucleases used in genetic engineering.